 .
 There's nothing like feeling cold, sticky goo run down your bare face in rivers to make you take a step back and consider what led you to that particular situation.

-It all started a few weeks ago when we ran our Great No-Face-Wash Experiment
+It all started a while back when we ran our Great No-Face-Wash Experiment

 story.
 Commenter Cat Coule mentioned that all she did to her face was honey washing